I have been

 [JM] Can you share a piece or two with us, maybe of a WIP, and the process of creating them?

-[JM] What art do you have hanging in your apartment?
+[JM] What artwork do you have hanging in your house?

 [JM] If you could live anywhere for a few months, where would you go?

-[JM] What’s your go-to snack or drink to keep the creative juices flowing?
+[JM] I have looked into Tibet from China and contourned Mongolia by train.
+Both fascinating nations.
+What’s your go-to snack or drink to keep the creative juices flowing?

 [NA] Coffee in the morning, water the rest of the day.
 Carrots when I’m thinking healthy, but for all those other times nothing beats a bag of jellybeans for a good sugar rush.

 [NA] Last year after fourteen years together, our West Highland Terrier died.
 Miss Lucy had a big personality.
 My avatar image on twitter is a tip of the hat to our beloved Lucy.

 [JM] Lucy looks such a sweetheart.
 Which is your favorite park in the world?

 [NA] Luxemburg Gardens in Paris.
 In the springtime with a lovely pastry (or two), enjoying the sunshine and watching children sail their model boats.
 It just doesn’t get much better than that.